quixio/quix-streams/docs/windowing.md

 ## Emitting results

-Windows in Quix Streams support 2 modes of emitting results:
+Windows in Quix Streams supports 2 modes of emitting results:

 1. `current()` - results are emitted for each processed message in the window.